 Sliding Scale Economics

 Due to hard economic times for some, sliding scales are offered to support individual financial circumstances.
 We ask participants to pay what they feel they can afford within the range offered for each workshop.
 You decide what to pay using an honest assessment of your individual circumstances.
 We do not ask anyone to explain their very personal decision.
 The high end is a very reasonable price for these quality workshops for those who are doing well in this economy.
 Groups must contact us for circumstance-specific rates.
-Rendezvous have their own rates.

 $3 Discounts are available on our Registration Form for adult family members that attend together, Native Americans, full time college students and scout leaders.
 Children (17 and under) must be accompanied by their parent(s).
 Children under 7 are free.
 Children 7 and above pay their age.
 Classrooms and teachers with students are not eligible for these discounts and must contact us for circumstance-specific rates.
-Rendezvous have their own rates.

 Refund & Transfer Policies